-Slower and Slower
+Slower and ...

 We are supposed to accept the logic of capitalism, supposed to embrace new technology and new products, and supposed to be well-informed citizens making rational choices.
 How are we, then, to live in an unequal, increasingly unsustainable world where distraction, disruption, and destruction have become the norm?
 How are we to cope with the acceleration of change?

 We are doubtless in deep trouble, so what are we waiting for?
 What could be more important for our well-being and survival than clean water, clean air, healthy soil, well-functioning ecosystems, and meaningful social relationships?
 The questions are left open.
 The inconvenient truth is that our lives and our common habitat are changing at an alarming rate.
 Our common future has never been more uncertain.
-Our perception of our environment has never been more manipulated.
+Our perception of ourselves and our environment has never been more manipulated.

-A Call for Global Action
+A Call for Deceleration

-We cannot escape our bodies, nor can we remove the boundaries of our planet, but as human beings we have the capacity to learn and practice the language of sustainability.
+We cannot escape our bodies, nor can we remove the boundaries of our planet, but as human beings we have the capacity to learn and practice the universal language of slowness.
 The emerging slow paradigm invites us to become ecoliterate, to explore the collective art of slow living, and to take political initiatives aimed at decelerating society toward sustainability.